sktime/enhancement-proposals/steps/27_BasePkg/step.md

         Path where the checkpoints (like model ckpts, cfgs, scalers etc) are to be stored. ckpt_kwargs : dict, optional
         Keyword arguments passed to ``ModelCheckpoint``.
+    save_scalers: bool, default=True
+        Whether to save the scalers along with the model checkpoints or not.

     Returns
     -------